yuxuehua-lab/yuxuehua-lab.github.io/_posts/2025-08-18-applied-data-science-project.md

 Python and various libraries were used for this analysis.

 ## **3. Business Objective**
-Our group aims to enhance Sephora’s customer satisfaction, uncover customer preferences, and drive product development decisions through data-driven analysis through four areas:
+Our group aims to enhance Sephora’s customer satisfaction, uncover customer preferences, and drive product development decisions through data-driven analysis from four areas:
 -	**Product Optimization through Sentiment Analysis** – understanding how customers feel about products to guide development.
 -	**Identifying Bottom 20 Products via XGBoost** – spotting underperforming products for potential improvement.
 -	**Identifying Factors for High Engagement (loves_count) via XGBoost + SHAP** – uncovering drivers of product popularity.